soylentdeen/FG_Widget/README.txt

 9) Repeat steps 5-7 as many times as you like.
 To extract or view a particular ROI just press the 'Extract' button for that region.

-OR use the 'Extract --> G1xG2' button to extract all orders at once.
+10) OR use the 'Extract --> G1xG2' button to extract all orders at once.
+For single order modes, use 'Extract --> G1' to extract a roughly wavelength calibrated spectrum.

 10) To save your extracted spectrum, use the 'SAVE' button to the left of the Extract button.
 Choose ASCII, PS, or FITS.
 The file format